aptos-labs/aptos-core/developer-docs-site/docs/concepts/governance.md

   }}
 />

-- The  Aptos community can suggest an Aptos Improvement Proposal (AIP) in community forums,  channels and discuss them off-chain.
+- The  Aptos community can suggest an Aptos Improvement Proposal (AIP) in [GitHub](https://github.com/aptos-foundation/aip).
-- When an off-chain AIP acquires sufficient importance, then an on-chain proposal can be created for the AIP via the `AptosGovernance` module.
+- When appropriate, an on-chain proposal can be created for the AIP via the `AptosGovernance` module.
 - Voters can then vote on this proposal on-chain via the `AptosGovernance` module.
-When the voting period is over, the proposal can be resolved.
+If there is sufficient support for a proposal, then it can be resolved.
-- The proposal contains an early expiration threshold that is set to 50% of the total supply of Aptos Coins.
-This allows for emergency bug fixes **without waiting for the full voting period**, assuming that the votes of the 50% of the total supply are cast quickly.
-  - If the number of YES votes exceed this threshold, the proposal is ready to be resolved.
-  - If the number of NO votes exceed this threshold, the proposal is considered failed.
+- Governance requires a minimal number of votes to be cast by an expiration threshold.
+However, if sufficient votes, more than 50% of th total supply, are accumulated prior to that threshold, the proposal can be executed **without waiting for the full voting period**.

 ## Who can propose